software-tools-books/js4ds/_en/server.md

 and then the third creates the object that will do most of the work.

 Further down,
-the call to `app.get` tells that object to handle any request for '/' by sending a reply whose status is 200 (OK) and whose boy is an HTML page containing only an `h1` heading.
+the call to `app.get` tells that object to handle any `GET` request for '/' by sending a reply whose status is 200 (OK) and whose boy is an HTML page containing only an `h1` heading.
 There is no actual HTML file on disk, and in fact no way for the browser to know if there was one or not: the server can send whatever it wants in response to whatever requests it wants to handle.

+Note that `app.get` doesn't actually get anything right away.
+Instead,
+it registers a callback with Express that says,
+"When you see this URL, call this function to handle it."
+As we'll see below,
+we can register as many path/callback pairs as we want to handle different things.

 Finally,
 the last line of this script tells our application to listen on the specified port,